invrainbow/codeperfect/docs/content/code-intelligence/parameter-hints.md

 toc: true
 ---

-When you open a function call by typing `(`, if CodePerfect detects that the thing preceding it is a function, it will read its signature and show it to
+When you open a function call by typing `(`, if the thing preceding it is a function, CodePerfect will show you its signature:
-you:

 ![](/parameter-hint.png)

-If the parameter hint has been closed, and you type a `,` with your cursor inside a function call, it will also re-open the hint.
+When you type a `,` inside a function call, it will re-open the hint.

 ## Keyboard Shortcuts